BrendanBenshoof/BrendanBenshoof.github.io/content/snippets.md

 ---

 These snippets are me giving back to the internet community.
-Whenever I have an escoteric problem, I will create a backup of the problem and solution here and link to the answer.
+Whenever I have an esoteric problem, I will create a backup of the problem and solution here and link to the answer.

 This will increase discoverability and act as a backup to the knowledge